langchain-ai/langsmith-sdk/js/README.md

     text: "Summarize this morning's meetings.",
   },
   serialized: {}, // Serialized representation of this chain
-  // session_name: "Defaults to the LANGCHAIN_SESSION env var"
+  // session_name: "Defaults to the LANGCHAIN_PROJECT env var"
   // apiUrl: "Defaults to the LANGCHAIN_ENDPOINT env var"
   // apiKey: "Defaults to the LANGCHAIN_API_KEY env var" };